Transition to Retirement Strategies: Maximise Your Retirement with These Proven Tips

 Should I Start a Transition to Retirement Strategy?

-If you are over age 60, but under 75, and have a taxable income in excess of $18,200, a transition to retirement strategy can be beneficial.
+If you are age 60 or over, but under 75, and have a taxable income in excess of $18,200, a transition to retirement strategy can be beneficial.
 However, your specific situation will determine the validity of a TTR strategy and how it should be established.

 Obtaining personal financial advice will not only help you calculate the benefits of a TTR strategy, but the cost of advice will usually be recouped quite quickly in tax savings.
 And, most importantly, you can be confident that the strategy is being implemented correctly.